 And yet the industry has continued to demonstrate a reluctance in moving its core services onto a Cloud-based infrastructure.
 While a growing number of insurance and reinsurance companies are using Cloud services (such as those offered by Amazon Web Services, Microsoft Azure and Google Cloud) for nonessential office and support functions, most have been reluctant to consider Cloud for their mission-critical infrastructure.

 In its research of Cloud adoption rates in regulated industries, such as banking, insurance and health care, McKinsey found, “Many enterprises are stuck supporting both their inefficient traditional data-center environments and inadequately planned Cloud implementations that may not be as easy to manage or as affordable as they imagined.”

 It also found that “lift and shift” is not enough, where companies attempt to move existing, monolithic business applications to the Cloud, expecting them to be “magically endowed with all the dynamic features.”

-“We’ve come up against a lot of that when explaining the difference in what the RMS(one)® platform offers,” says Farhana Alarakhiya, vice president of products at RMS.
+“We’ve come up against a lot of that when explaining the difference what a cloud-based risk platform offers,” says Farhana Alarakhiya, vice president of products at RMS.
 “Basically, what clients are showing us is their legacy offering placed on a new Cloud platform.
 It’s potentially a better user interface, but it’s not really transforming the process.”

 Now is the time for the market-leading (re)insurers to make that leap and really transform how they do business, she says.
 “It’s about embracing the new and different and taking comfort in what other industries have been able to do.
 A lot of Cloud providers are making it very easy to deliver analytics on the Cloud.
 So, you’ve got the story of agility, scalability, predictability, compliance and security on the Cloud and access to new analytics, new algorithms, use of microservices when it comes to delivering predictive analytics.”